borkdominik/CM2KG/README.md

 ## Web UI
 To start the Web UI navigate to `webapp` folder and start the Spring Application.

-## Literature
-Papers that were considered can be found in `Papers` folder.

 ## Requirements
 In order to use Neo4j the database connection should be configured in `\src\main\java\neo4j\neo4jConnector.java`: